-other matters related to school-wide activities or organization any building-specific issues.
+school rules or regulations other matters related to school-wide activities or organization any building-specific issues.

-Also, follow-up contact with the principal would be made if parental concerns that have been directed to the classroom teacher, guidance counselor, coach, or athletic director have not been addressed.
+Also, contact with the principal would be appropriate if parental concerns that have been directed to the classroom teacher, guidance counselor, coach, or athletic director have not been addressed.